 The UCLA also provides that the parties can contract as to the degree of confidentiality to be accorded to their collaborative law communications.
 D.C.
-Code § 16-4016; MD CJP § 3-2008.
+Code § 16-4016; MD CJP § 3-2008, VA CODE § 20-181.
 The parties, in the participation agreement, can decide to what extent they want confidentiality.
-The UCLA provides statutory authority for enforcing their agreement.
-D.C.
-Code §§ 16-4004-16-4016; MD CJP § 3-2002-3-2008.
+The UCLA provides statutory authority for enforcing their agreement. .
 The professionals are bound by the parties’ decision as to how much confidentiality they desire.

 PRIVILEGE AND CONFIDENTIALITY APART FROM THE UCLA: IN ALL JURISDICTIONS THERE ARE PRIVILEGE AND CONFIDENTIALITY REQUIREMENTS IMPOSED BY STATE LAW AND BY PROFESSIONAL ETHICAL CODES